-This course is a continuation of the Art Out of the Box 11 course where we continue to develop your artistic creativity for portfolios and/or community art.
+Prerequisite: Art Studio 11 4 credits This course is a continuation of the Art Out of the Box 11 course where we continue to develop your artistic creativity for portfolios and/or community art.
 Each semester will have a different focus.
-You could create a unique art portfolio for college as we will work with artists and businesses in the community, helping make Port Alberni a more beautiful and inviting place to be.
-Examples of the projects may include the creation of banners, murals, sculpture, painted trash cans, window painting and kites for display.
-No art experience is needed: learn the basics or add to your repertoire!
+You could create a unique art portfolio for university as we will work with the City of Port Alberni, Port Authority, organizations, and various businesses helping to make Port Alberni a more beautiful and inviting place to be.
+Examples of the projects may include the creation of banners, murals, sculpture, painted trash cans, etc. No art experience is needed: learn the basics or add to your repertoire!